 Can I get cavities with porcelain veneers?

 Porcelain veneers themselves aren’t susceptible to tooth decay.
 They aren’t living tooth structures, so bacteria cannot wear them down.
 However, remember that the teeth under your veneers are still at risk of developing tooth decay.
-It’s important to keep up with a diligent oral healthcare routine.
-If the teeth under the veneers are rotting, it compromises the veneers.
-They become loose and can fall off.

 Can I whiten my porcelain veneers?